ccloli/beatsaver-api-backport/README.md

 If you have setup some DNS resolver programs like Adguard Home, it's recommend to do the same things on them.

-If everything works fine, opening `https://beatsaver.com` on the PC that has trusted the self-signed certificate and set hosts file, you should see the request logs on terminal.
-Opening Beat Saber and click _More Songs_ button, you should see the song list and can download any songs.
+If everything works fine, open `https://beatsaver.com` on the PC that has trusted the self-signed certificate and set hosts file, the site should works fine and you should see the request logs on terminal.
+Opening game and click _More Songs_ button, you should see the latest song list and can download any songs.

 ## Why I need this?

-Again, if you're intended to use a newer version game and mods, and don't want to stay on old version's game or mods (which is also not recommended by BSMG), then you don't need this.
+Again, if you're intended to use a newer version of game and mods, and don't want to stay on old version's game or mods (which is also not recommended by BSMG), then you don't need this.
 Instead, all you need to do is to wait the mods being updated.

 If you're trying to run an older version of game or mods (again it's not recommended by BSMG), and wants to download songs in game, then this is a way to make it works again.